WordPress/gutenberg/docs/contributors/documentation/README.md

 ### Using links

-It's likely at some point you'll want to link to other internal documentation pages.
+You'll likely want to link to other internal documentation pages at some point.
 It's worth emphasizing all documents can be browsed in different contexts:

--   Block editor handbook
+-   Block Editor Handbook
 -   GitHub website
 -   npm website

-To create links that work in all contexts, you must use absolute path links without the `https://github.com/WordPress/gutenberg` prefix.
+You must use absolute path links without the `https://github.com/WordPress/gutenberg` prefix to create links that work in all contexts.
 You can reference files using the following patterns:

 -   `/docs/*.md`
 -   `/packages/*/README.md`